Cook County Board of Commissioners: Elections

 The board's seventeen commissioners are elected from individual constituencies for four year terms, with elections for all constituencies held during United States midterm elections.
 Its president is elected at-large to a four-year term in elections held during United States midterm elections.

-Prior to 1990, commissioners were elected through two sets of elections, one held in Chicago to elect ten commissioners and another held in suburban Cook County to elect the remaining seven commissioners.
+Up through 1990, commissioners were elected through two sets of elections, one held in Chicago to elect ten commissioners and another held in suburban Cook County to elect the remaining seven commissioners.
 In 1994, the board switched to having commissioners elected from individual constituencies.

 Commissioners

 Current

 This is a list of the Cook County Commissioners in order by district.
 This list is current as of December 2022.

 Past

 Before 1994

 Individuals who, before 1994, served as president of the Cook County Board of Commissioners included J. Frank Aldrich, Edward J. Brundage, Anton Cermak, George Dunne, Richard B. Ogilvie, Richard Phelan, Dan Ryan Jr. Charles C. P. Holden, and Seymour Simon.
 The first county board chairman (a role which preceded the creation of the president position) was Julius White.